How to Build a Fire Pit in an Afternoon

 With a short list of materials and just a few hours, you can easily create an inviting fire pit area that will quickly become your new favorite spot in the backyard.

-A perfect spot to cozy up to, this DIY fire pit couldn't be easier to make.
+This DIY fire pit couldn't be easier to put together.
+There is no need to mix mortar or concrete, just simply create the base and then stack blocks.
+The blocks and river rock we used are available at most big hardware stores.
 Before assembling, check your local building codes for any rules and regulations regarding fire pits in your area.
-Next, choose a flat and level location away from your house, any low-hanging trees or other structures.
-When purchasing the concrete bricks, make sure the manufacturer has deemed them safe for fire pit usage.
+Next, choose a flat and level location away from your house and any low-hanging trees or other structures.
+When purchasing the concrete bricks, ensure the manufacturer has deemed them safe for fire pit usage.

 - (48) 10.25" x 7" tumbled concrete wall blocks